HarshaGoonewardana/word_2_vec/README.md

 # word2vec_simple_app

-a smiple web application using python and flask to google's word2vec , given four words it tries to find the odd one.
+a smiple web application using python and flask to word2vec , given four words it tries to find the odd one.

-see alife demo:
+see a life demo:
 http://pegasus99.pythonanywhere.com/